-It has been estimated that four acres (1.6 hectares) of double-cropped padi land is necessary to raise the farmer above poverty line, provided the land is owned and not rented.
+It has been estimated that four acres (1.6 hectares) of double-cropped padi land is necessary to raise the farmer above poverty line, provided the

 The evidence is that half of all rubber holdings and four-fifths of all padi holdings fall short of this minimum size.
 Besides, 70 per cent of small padi farmers are tenants.